 He continued writing, recording, performing in musical theater, and so forth until 2017.
 He had admitted to alcohol issues and been arrested for DUI previously but announced that he had been diagnosed with dementia resulting in his retirement that year.
 He died somewhat unexpectedly in November 2017 due to liver failure.

 Although it wasn't his first role, Scott Baio probably reached teen celebrity status when he joined the cast on Happy Days as Chachi, Fonzi's younger cousin.
 It was 1977 and at the time he was 16 years old.

 Andy's first hit song in the US was "I Just Want to Be Your Everything" which he also composed.
-He went on to record several albums and had a number of hits but he died in 1988 at the age of 30.
+He went on to record several albums and had a number of hits.

 See him perform in concert below.

 Andy's career continued through much of the 1980's but unfortunately, drug and alcohol abuse became a hindrance.
 He went through at least two stints in rehab during this time period, lost contracts, and struggled to bounce back.

 He died in 1988 at the age of 30, presumably from myocarditis as a result of his substance abuse over the years.

 Justin Bieber's hair has nothing on this 70's teen celebrity.
 Donny Osmond was equal parts big toothy smile, massive quantities of hair, and loads of talent.
 Osmond was born in December 1957 and began performing as a child, singing with his four older brothers, as the Osmond Brothers.
 He went solo in the 70's for a time and had a string of hits.

 Later he paired up with his sister Marie for their own variety show and some hit duets.
 See him perform as a teen below.